Israel deploys 100 sharpshooters on Gaza border for Palestinian protests: Israeli army chief

 The protest is due to end on May 15, the day Palestinians call the “Nakba” or “Catastrophe”, marking the displacement of hundreds of thousands of Palestinians in the conflict surrounding the creation of Israel in 1948.

-Palestinians have long demanded that as many as five million of their compatriots be granted the right to return.
+Palestinians have long demanded that as many as 5 million of their compatriots be granted the right to return.
 Israel rules this out, fearing an influx of Arabs that would eliminate its Jewish majority.
 Israel argues the refugees should resettle in a future state that the Palestinians seek in the Israeli-occupied West Bank and the Gaza Strip.

-Writing by Jeffrey Heller; Editing by Mark Heinrich
+Writing by Jeffrey Heller; Editing by Mark Heinrich and Alison Williams